GaryBoone/GoStats/README.md

 ### Descriptive Statistics ###

-To use incremental updates, declare a Desc struct
+To use incremental updates, declare a Stats struct

-	var d stats.Desc
+	var d stats.Stats

 Then update it with new values